Rishabh5321/akuse-flake/README.md

 # akuse for NixOS

-This repository contains a Nix flake for packaging akuse, an AI-first code editor, for use on NixOS systems.
+This repository contains a Nix flake for packaging akuse, Simple and easy to use anime streaming desktop app without ads.

 ## Table of Contents